 Why Structured Meshes?

-Compared to an unstructured mesh, structured meshes allow you to tremendously speed up the flow analysis, and they generally give you a better results accuracy.
+Compared to an unstructured mesh, structured meshes allow you to tremendously speed up the flow analysis, and they generally give you a better result accuracy.
 Both are great when considering the investigation of large design sets with a high analysis quality.
 However, in the context of optimization, generating an unstructured mesh can be automated more easily – just hand over the geometry and off you go.
 This is typically not the case for structured meshes.
 Why?

 The Challenge with Structured Meshes